 Megan Grassel is the Founder and CEO of Yellowberry.
 Bras, underwear, loungewear, activewear, and t-shirts for girls ages eight to 14.
 Megan wants to give girls an extra boost of confidence to dream big and pursue their futures.

-Yellowberry: A Vision to Change the Bra Industry for Tween Girls
+Yellowberry: Changing the Bra Industry for Tween Girls

 Megan, you founded Yellowberry in 2013.
 You were 17 years old and a junior in high school.
 The idea for the business came about when you and 13-year-old sister Mary Margaret were shopping for her first bra.
 What happened that day to inspire you for the business?